allan-bonadio/SquishyElectron/README.quantum.md

 	Nv: number of values (=N or N+2)
 	size: number of complex values in this whole thing (product of Nv * Nv of next dimension or 1 if none) or maybe x2 for number of real values
-	geometry: 'x', 'y' or 'z' - two particles will have x, x but one in 2d will have x, y.
-Spin?  maybe s, or s1, s2, ...
-Also could have Energy dimensions...
+	label: 'x', 'y' or 'z' - two particles will have x1, x2 but one in 2d will have x, y.
+			Spin: Sz, or Sz1, Sz2, ...
+Smax = 2S+1.
+Sz= ix - S.  Orbital Ang: Lz, combined: Jz
+			variable total angular mom: L combines Lz and Ltot so: state ix = 0...Lmax^2 Ltot = floor(sqrt(ix))   Lz = ix - L(L+1) and you have to choose a Lmax sorry Also could have Energy dimensions...
 }
-Each dimension's variable is an integer, either 0...N-1 or 1...N, the latter for coordinates
+Each dimension's variable is an integer, either 0...N-1 or 1...N, the latter for coordinates.
+	Coordinates always have 1 extra point on each end, either for ∞ wall or for wraparound

 - a 'Space' is a list of dimensions, and a potential function of those dimension variables, known as V Dimensions are listed from outer to inner as with the resulting psi array: